JavadocMD/anim-view/README.md

 Downloads are available in the [releases section](../../releases).

-If you have a Java 7 Runtime installed, choose a "java7" download.
+If you have a Java 7 or 8 Runtime installed, choose a "java7/8" download.
 Simply unpack it someplace convenient and run `anim-view-<version>.jar`

-If you are on Windows and either don't want to install Java 7 *or* you have a different Java runtime installed, choose the "win" download.
-It comes with a bundled Java 7 that you will not need to install.
+If you are on Windows and either don't want to install Java or you have a different Java runtime installed, choose a "win32/64" download (depending on whether your system is 32- or 64-bit).
+It comes with a bundled Java runtime that you will not need to install.
 Simply unzip someplace convenient and run `anim-view-<version>.exe`

 ## Usage